Bechem1999/CYBERSECURITY-ENVIRONMENT-LAB-SET-UP/README.md

 # PROJECT OVERVIEW
 This project focuses on building a virtual cybersecurity and penetration-testing laboratory using VirtualBox and Kali Linux.
 The lab provides a controlled and isolated environment for practicing network reconnaissance, scanning, vulnerability assessment, ethical hacking, and security testing in a safe and repeatable manner.The environment is configured using a 10.0.0.0/24 NAT Network, with Kali Linux serving as the primary security-testing machine.
 The lab is designed to support the addition of other virtual machines as targets for authorized penetration-testing exercises, network security assessments, and future CTF challenges.
+### 🎯 Objectives
+The main objectives of this project are to:
+- Build a virtual cybersecurity and ethical-hacking testing environment.
+- Install and configure Kali Linux as the primary penetration-testing machine.
+- Configure a 10.0.0.0/24 NAT Network for virtual machine communication.
+- Configure Kali Linux with a 10.0.0.2/24 IP address and Internet access.
+- Enable secure file sharing, clipboard, and drag-and-drop between host and VM.
+- Verify network connectivity and DNS resolution.
+- Create VM snapshots for recovery and repeatable testing.
+- Prepare the environment for additional Windows/Android target machines.
+- Establish a practical lab for penetration testing, cybersecurity exercises, and CTF challenges.